newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long are Juvenile Records Kept in New York?

 According to the statutes governing juvenile records, Family Courts may destroy juvenile records when the court has ruled in favor of the juvenile, and the matter has been terminated.
 On the other hand, if the minor has proven guilty, the record may be sealed.
-Sealing a juvenile record means that the evidence and documents relating to the offense committed by the minor are still preserved, but will not be regarded as a public record.
+Sealing a juvenile record means that the evidence and documents relating to the offense committed by the minor are still preserved, but is typically not regarded as a public record.
 New York juvenile records may be sealed forever.

 disclaimer